Proudly made in the

 The prices for accommodations in the Turks and Caicos varies quite a bit according to the season, with the highest rates experienced during the winter “high season”.
 Rates can be 30% to 60% higher at such times.

 The late summer and fall months, which coincide with the Atlantic hurricane season, tend to have the lowest rates.
 Keep in mind that due to depressed tourist arrivals at these times, some accommodation and activity business temporarily close down.

-Electricity usage after an allotted amount is used may incur additional fees.
-Electricity rates in the Turks and Caicos are quite high at around 50¢ per KWh, and air conditioning can consume quite a bit.
-Normal air conditioning use shouldn’t exceed the allotted limit, yet heavy air conditioning usage or operating it with windows or doors open likely will.
+Electricity beyond an allotted amount may incur additional fees.
+Electricity rates in the Turks and Caicos are quite high at around 50¢ per kWh, and air conditioning consumes quite a bit.
+Normal air conditioning use shouldn’t exceed the allocations, yet heavy air conditioning usage or operating it with windows or doors open likely will.